Give yourself skills that are in high demand by exploring corporate accounting.

 Complete Year-End Worksheet With Adjustments

-In this lesson you will determine if your business has a net income or a net loss by completing the worksheet started in the previous lesson.
-And because many General Ledger accounts change throughout the fiscal period—you will need to bring these accounts up to date.
+In this lesson, you will determine whether your business has a net income or a net loss by completing the worksheet started in the previous lesson.
+Because many General Ledger accounts change throughout the fiscal period, you will also need to bring these accounts up to date.

 End-Of-Fiscal-Period Financial Reports